 We arrive, and they look pretty busy judging by all the cars in the parking lot.
 Get inside and ask for a booth for two.
 The area is pretty wide open, and they place us in an area that is actually pretty cold.
 Los Cocos turned into Los Frios.
 Right after they seated us, we saw the host turn up the heat.

 |Now this is a serving of guacamole|

-When our server comes back we ask the popular question of "What good?"
-Some servers at restaurants will blow the question off, some will say, "I don't eat here", some will blabber on not knowing what they are talking about.
-Luckily our server was very helpful.
-She was able to point out bits and pieces from each part of the menu and tell us what was in it and what she thought of it.
+When our server comes back we ask the popular question of “What good?”
+Some servers at restaurants will blow the question off, some will say, “I don’t eat here”, some will blabber on not knowing what they are talking about.
+Luckily, our server was very helpful.
+She could point out bits and pieces from each part of the menu and tell us what was in it and what she thought of it.
 She was very insightful and helped me narrow down my suggestion.
 The two items we decided on, The Chimichanga and the Shrimp Tacos.
 Two items you could probably find on most, if not all, Mexican restaurants.
-I was close to ordering the Crab Enchiladas but that didn't seem like a good idea.
-I have to work tomorrow and not sure I want any tummy aches to come and go during the day.
+I was close to ordering the Crab Enchiladas, but that didn’t seem like a good idea.
+I have to work tomorrow and not sure if I want any tummy aches to come and go during the day.